zgilkerson/azure-pipelines-agent/docs/design/byos.md

 - VM specs (memory, CPU, disk) and network environment
 - Preinstalled software
 - Agent reuse

-Related, on-premises customers have often asked us for access to the Hosted pools.
+- On-premises customers have often asked us for access to the Hosted pools.
-Pools using this feature should be available to Azure DevOps Server customers.
+In lieu of that (which complicates billing and technical design), this feature must be available to Azure DevOps Server customers.
-By making our hosted images available in the Azure gallery, customers get an equivalent to the Hosted pools without having to worry about multi-tenancy, a new billing relationship, etc.

 ### VM specs and environment